 You might think that when it comes to saving energy it’s the winter months that you need to think about; after all, isn’t that when you are going to be using more heating and hot water, for example?
-Although that’s potentially true, these are not the only things that are costing you money when it comes to energy – in the summer months you can be just as susceptible to higher bills due to air conditioning, fans working constantly, having more (yet cooler) showers, or even simply having windows open so that your energy usage literally floats away.
-Here are some useful tips to save energy for your business, or home this summer.
+Although that’s potentially true, these are not the only things that are costing you money when it comes to energy – in the summer months you can be just as susceptible to higher bills due to air conditioning, fans working constantly, having more (yet cooler) showers, or even having windows open so that your energy usage literally floats away.
+Our EPC London or EPC Glasgow team can give a fantastic overview of how to be more energy efficient, but for now, here are some useful tips to save energy for your business or home this summer.

 Use Solar Energy